-To become an Virginia notary, a notary applicant must:
+To become a Virginia notary, a notary applicant must:

-2. Must be a legal resident of the United States
+2. Be a legal resident of the United States.

-3. Must be able to read and write the English language
+3. Be able to read and write the English language.

-5. Never been found guilty of a felony under the laws of the Commonwealth of Virginia, United States, or in any other state.
-If convicted must have their rights restored, been pardoned, or had the conviction vacated by the granting of a writ of actual innocence.
+5. Never have been found guilty of a felony under the laws of the Commonwealth of Virginia, the United States, or any other state.
+If convicted, must have had his or her rights restored, been pardoned, or had the conviction vacated by the granting of a writ of actual innocence.

-If you meet the above qualifications you can apply to become an Virginia notary by:
+If you meet the above qualifications you can apply to become a Virginia notary by:

-3. Printing out the PDF file online notary application
+3. Printing out the PDF file of the online notary application.

-4. Printing out your receipt from the payment confirmation page
+5. Printing out your receipt from the payment confirmation page.

-5. Having Part 3 of your notary application notarized by an active notary public
+6. Having Part 3 of your notary application notarized by an active notary public.

-6. Mailing your completed notary application and receipt of your online payment to the Secretary of the Commonwealth
+7. Mailing your completed notary application and receipt of your online payment to the Secretary of the Commonwealth of Virginia.

-7. Waiting for your confirmation notice from the Secretary of the Commonwealth that your notary application has been approved
+8. Waiting for your confirmation notice from the Secretary of the Commonwealth that your notary application has been approved.

-8. Contacting the Circuit Court to verify if they have received your Virginia notary public commission certificate and making arrangements to take the oath and be sworn in
+9. Contacting the circuit court to verify if they have received your Virginia notary public commission certificate and making arranging to take the oath and be sworn in.

-9. Paying the Clerk a $10.00 fee, taking your oath of office, and being sworn in
+10. Paying the clerk a $10.00 fee, taking your oath of office, and being sworn in.

-How can I start the Virginia notary application process to become an Virginia notary?
+How can I start the Virginia notary application process to become a Virginia notary?

-To become a Virginia notary, please follow the instructions listed on the previous section on "How to become a Virginia notary".
+To become a Virginia notary, please follow the instructions listed in the previous section.
 Click here for more information on how to become a Virginia notary, and read our Virginia law section.
-More information can found at the Virginia Secretary of State's website.
+More information can be found on the Secretary of the Commonwealth of Virginia's website.